 The best thing is to try and avoid blisters in the first place.
 To avoid falling victim to unwanted blisters and unnecessary chaffing, wear socks that are moisture absorbing, as well as comfortable moisture-wicking running apparel.
 Ideally, the socks should be running specific with additional cushioning for the heel,

 Ensure that you have trainers that fit correctly and that you have trialled the shoes, socks and kit you will wear on race day.
-Most importantly, Vaseline or Glide are your best friends, so apply it liberally before the race to any areas that are prone to blistering or chaffing.
+Most importantly, Vaseline or Glide are your best friends, so apply it liberally before the race to any areas that are prone to blistering or chafing.

 If you’ve never hit the wall before, then great.
 It is much better avoided than experienced.
 I hear some of you asking what does “hitting the wall” mean?
 This is sudden and extreme fatigue brought on by the depletion of your body’s glycogen stores, to such an extent that you struggle to keep moving forward.

 Hitting the wall during the later stages of the race will make it difficult to recover, even if you consume extra carbohydrates.
 The best advice is to avoid this from happening, by carbo-loading in the days before the race.
 Also, start consuming carbs early on during the race and work out the best spacing strategy during your long run training sessions.
 Find out what works for you, be it food or gels, as the last thing you want is stomach cramps or an upset tummy.

 We hope you marathons in 2020 are strong and filled with many PB’s.
 Happy running.